 The Rule of Law

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons (we follow the Jigsaw scheme of work).
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, or pupil organised and run charity events and competitions, pupils are given the freedom to make choices.

 Respect is one of our core School Values and has been discussed in depth during assemblies and in classes.
 Children learn that their behaviours have an effect on their own rights and those of others.
 Our Behaviour Policy engenders our basic belief in mutual respect.
 This is integral in classroom rules.
 All staff in school promote and demonstrate respect for others and this is also reflected in older students in their roles as House Captains, Buddies to younger children and Peer Mentors as well as those who represent the School Council.
 Achievement is celebrated across the school through our Friday Celebration assemblies, our website and through school newsletters.
 Each year Respect is a key School value for a term; self-respect, respect for belongings, respect for our environment and respect for each other and our differences.

 Tolerance of those of Different Faiths and Beliefs